jcorbin/home/README.md

 - `<leader>/3` -- calls Searchmatch3
 - `<leader>/-` -- calls SearchmatchReset

-If you don't want the default mappings added, add this to `.vimrc`:

-    let g:searchmatch_nomap = 1

 Additionally the user can run any of the stock match commands (`:match`, `:2match`, and `:3match`) to turn off any of the three highlights individually.